 If you spend even just a few minutes walking around any of the public squares in the capital of Spain, you’ll quickly learn that Madrid is a very welcoming city.
 The people are outgoing and the streets are pedestrian friendly.

-It’s a city full of cafes, tapas, and rich history.
+Madrid is a city full of cafes, tapas, and rich history.
 In search of the top points of interest in Madrid, you’ll become surrounded by amazing architecture and some of the most renowned museums in the world.

 Don’t know where to start exploring the best places to visit in Madrid?
 Plan your trip with this guide to the best Madrid attractions…

 Table of Contents

-- What to do in Madrid: The top attractions & best places to visit
+- What to do in Madrid: Top attractions & best places to visit

 - Enjoy churros dipped in hot chocolate at Plaza Mayor